libxengine/libxengine/README.en.md

 git clone https://github.com/libxengine/libxengine.git

 #### Windows
-After the download is complete, you can directly run the XEngine_WINEnv.bat file in the home directory
+After the download is complete, you can directly run the XEngine_WINEnv64.bat file in the home directory
 Note: The git version defaults to 64bit.
-If you need 32BIT, you need to download it from the github release page and put it in another directory to run the XEngine_WINEnv32 script file
+If you need 32BIT or ARM64, you need to download it from the github release page and put it in another directory to run the XEngine_WINEnv32 or XEngine_WINEnvArm64 script file
 After the execution is successful, the user environment variable of this directory will be added to your system
 Take Visual Studio as an example, add in your project->properties->VC++ directory
 include directory $(XEngine_Include) header file environment
 add $(XEngine_Lib32) to the library directory for x86 arch
 add $(XEngine_Lib64) for x64 arch
+add $(XEngine_Arm64) for arm64 arch
 ###### how to use
 When using our library under WINDOWS, you need to enable WSAStartup(MAKEWORD(2,2),&st_WSAData) when you program start and use WSAClean() when your program destory to use our network library link to the library,sush as base library:#pragma comment(lib,"XEngine_BaseLib/XEngine_BaseLib")